Do you struggle to remember what you read, understand concepts or learn effectively? Most people face a challenge in one or all these areas.

 Example of the Feynman Technique

 Here is an example of learning why we make bad decisions when angry due to the Amygdala Hijack.
+The guide below provides step by step guidelines along with screenshots on how to self teach.

 Step 1: Write down the topic